ChristianSilvermoon/Modularized-Shell-Runtime-Config/bash-extras/README.md

 Its options are displayed with `cd --help` or `cd -?` alongside vanilla `cd` options.

-If you have `lolcat` in your path, Super CD's help contents will also rainbow-ified.

 ### History
 `cd` will automatically push your new `$PWD`